Noi-Git/UI-UX-book/midterm.md

 ## Midterm Project

-1. Student learns to research
+1. Student learns to conduct research

 2. Student learns to create a simple wireframe using information from research